-Applicants wishing to enter the UK through Tier 1 must have the endorsement of a body designated by the UK government as capable of recognising exceptional talent and exceptional promise.
-The Government currently recognises four such “competent bodies” whose endorsement will be accepted and the Royal Society has agreed to be one of them.
+Applicants wishing to enter the UK through the Tier 1 (Exceptional talent) visa route must have the endorsement of a body designated by the UK government as capable of recognising exceptional talent and exceptional promise.
+The Government currently recognises five such “competent bodies” whose endorsement will be accepted and the Royal Society has agreed to be one of them.
 We will consider endorsing applicants who wish to enter the UK through Tier 1 that have shown exceptional talent or exceptional promise in their field within the Natural and Medical Sciences.

 Other Competent bodies include: